 - Other Stuffings.
 You can also stuff them with meats or a combination of meats and cheeses.
 Consider stuffing them with ground or chopped beef, pork, ham, chicken, seafood, black beans or vegetables.

 - Breakfast.
 Replace your morning toast with arepas.
-They're great as they are with a bit of butter.
+They're great as they are with a bit of butter, or topped with fried eggs.

 - On the Side.
 Serve them to accompany any grilled meats, with thick soups or stews, or other meals.